benchmarko/LocoBasic/README.md

 - command line tool should output a stand alone running JS file for node
 - Do we want keywords all uppercase?
 And variables all lowercase?
   And maybe new features with capital letter?
 E.g. If...Then...Else...Endif on multiple lines?
-- Create syntax highlighting for BASIC for CodeMirror, maybe similar to the[amstradbasic-vscode](https://github.com/dfreniche/amstradbasic-vscode/blob/master/syntaxes/amstradbasic.tmLanguage.json) or [CPCReady](https://marketplace.visualstudio.com/items?itemName=CPCReady.basic-language-extension) extension
+- Create syntax highlighting for BASIC for CodeMirror, maybe similar to the [amstradbasic-vscode](https://github.com/dfreniche/amstradbasic-vscode/blob/master/syntaxes/amstradbasic.tmLanguage.json) or [CPCReady](https://marketplace.visualstudio.com/items?itemName=CPCReady.basic-language-extension) extension

 ### Done